TCFig/data_mining/Metacyc_data_mining/README.md

 This repository contains a Python script that logs into the Metacyc website, fetches the expected taxonomic range for a list of pathway IDs, and saves the data to a file.
 The script uses the Helium library for browser automation to log in, navigate, and retrieve information from the Metacyc web interface.

 ## Files
-- `fetch_taxonomic_range.py`: The main script for logging into Metacyc, retrieving taxonomic range data, and saving results.
+- `get_pathID_taxon.py`: The main script for logging into Metacyc, retrieving taxonomic range data, and saving results.
-- `test_input.txt`: An example file to test the script.
+- `Metacyc_pathID.txt`: An example file to test the script.
 This file should contain one Metacyc pathway ID per line.

 Prerequisites
 - Python 3.x